exadel-inc/etoolbox-authoring-kit/docs/md/etoolbox-lists.md

 [Main page](../../README.md)

-# Lists
+## Managing structured data with EToolbox Lists

+EToolbox Lists, or simply *Lists*, is an accessory of the ToolKit that represents a contribution to the Exadel Toolbox package

-AEM Authoring Toolkit Lists provide a flexible way to create, store and retrieve lists of structured items, e.g. a list of HTTP status codes and their descriptions:
+The Lists provide a flexible way to create, store and retrieve lists of structured items, e.g. a list of HTTP status codes and their descriptions:
 ```
 + list
   + item1